EdwinChang24/EdwinChang24/README.md

 I'm a curious developer always looking at the newest and coolest tech.
 I believe that modern software development should be easy and fun for everyone.

-This fall, I'll be a freshman at UC Santa Barbara's College of Creative Studies, where I'll be majoring in Computing.
+I'm currently a freshman at UC Santa Barbara's College of Creative Studies, where I'm majoring in Computing.

 ## 🧑‍💻 My Work